Destination Playgrounds in the DC Area: 15 Play Spaces Worth the Trip

 6. Seneca Creek State Park — Gaithersburg

 There are four different playgrounds in this large state park, but the standout is the Recycled Tire Playground.
 Much of the playground, including the mulch-like play surface, is actually made from recycled tires.
 There’s a large, castle-like wooden structure with slides, places to climb, and swings.
-Take a ride on or battle the giant recycled tire dragon and put your kids to the test on the tire obstacle course.
-In addition to the recycled tire playground, the park has created a nature play space, where kids can build, balance, climb and create.
+Take a ride on or battle the giant recycled-tire dragon and put your kids to the test on the tire obstacle course.
+The park also has a nature play space where kids can build, balance, climb, and create.
 This imagination-centered play area is created from giant oak tree trunks, locust tree logs, and other all-natural materials.
-Park admission is free, there’s plenty of parking and areas to picnic, including around scenic Clopper Lake, and there are public bathrooms.
+Park admission is free, there’s plenty of parking and areas to picnic, and there are public bathrooms.

 Slide down Dorothy's ruby slippers and more at Watkins Regional Playground.
 Photo by F Delventhal/CC by 2.0

-Follow the yellow brick road (or I-95) to the magical Wizard of Oz-themed playground at Watkins Regional Park.
+Follow the yellow-brick road (or I-95) to the magical Wizard of Oz-themed playground at Watkins Regional Park.
 Kids can slide down a giant pair of Dorothy’s ruby slippers, climb on towers that look like the Emerald City, and play in Auntie Em’s playhouse.
 “Munchkin Land” is the perfect area for younger kids to explore.
 Pack a picnic and plan to spend a whole day at Watkins Regional Park to explore all it has to offer.
-Beyond the colorful Oz playground, Watkins Regional Park also offers a carousel, miniature train, 18-hole mini golf course, and a nature center with trails.
-The Old Maryland Farm located in the park allows kids to interact with their favorite farm animals and agricultural exhibits and learn about farm life in Maryland.
+Beyond the colorful Oz playground, Watkins Regional Park also has a carousel, a miniature train, an 18-hole mini golf course, and a nature center with trails.
+The Old Maryland Farm inside the park allows kids to interact with their favorite farm animals and agricultural exhibits and learn about farm life in Maryland.
 Admission is free with an extra charge for the carousel, miniature train, and mini golf.

 RELATED: Family-Friendly Camping Destinations Near DC